ordina-jworks/ordina-jworks.github.io/_posts/2023-02-16-secure-cloud-foundation.md

 However, the native solutions may lack the flexibility and customization options of third-party tools like OPA, Cloud Custodian, and Snyk, which may be essential for meeting specific organizational requirements.

-If you found this post helpful, be sure to keep an eye out for our upcoming follow-up post, we'll be diving deeper into the practical applications of OPA and sharing some real-world use cases.
+If you find this post helpful, be sure to keep an eye out for our upcoming follow-up post, we'll be diving deeper into the practical applications of OPA and sharing some real-world use cases.
 Be sure to stay tuned, so you don't miss out on valuable insights and tips.